Dr. Raymond Scurfield | Home Page

 Dr. Scurfield has also written about the impact of Hurricane Katrina on the University of Southern Mississippi Gulf Coast campus and helpful interventions to address post-Katrina mental health recovery.
-Partly for his post-Katrina work, he has been recognized as the 2006 Mississippi Social Worker of the Year by the Mississippi Chapter of the National Association of Social Workers and has received the College of Health 2008 Outstanding Faculty Service Award; he also received the COH 2006 and 2007 Distinguished Teaching Awards.
+Partly for his post-Katrina work, he was recognized as the 2006 Mississippi Social Worker of the Year by the Mississippi Chapter of the National Association of Social Workers and received the College of Health 2008 Outstanding Faculty Service Award; he also received the COH 2006 and 2007 Distinguished Teaching Awards.

 R. M. Scurfield, (2007, April).
 "Six Stages of Disaster Recovery."

 R. M. Scurfield, (2007).
 "Post-Katrina survivor and provider: Social work interventions and coping on the Mississippi Gulf Coast," Published Proceedings, Alabama/Mississippi Council on social work Education (AL/MS Social Work Education Conference, Tuscaloosa, AL, October 19, 2006).

 R. M. Scurfield, (2007, 12 October) "The Nexus Between The Iraq War and Katrina Recovery: Policy and Clinical Issues."
 Keynote Address, Fall Colloquium, Hattiesburg, MS.